Prince William County, Virginia

-Prince William County is located on the Potomac River in the U.S. state of Virginia.
-As of the 2020 census, the population sits at 482,204, making it Virginia's second-most populous county.
-Its county seat is the independent city of Manassas.
+Prince William County lies beside the Potomac River in the Commonwealth of Virginia.
+At the 2020 census, the population was 482,204, making it Virginia's second most populous county.
+The county seat is the independent city of Manassas.
 A part of Northern Virginia, Prince William County is part of the Washington metropolitan area.
-In 2019 it had the 20th-highest income of any county in the United States.
+In 2020, it had the 24th highest income of any county in the United States.
+The county is named after Prince William, Duke of Cumberland, the youngest son of King George II.

 History

 At the time of European colonization, the native tribes of the area that would become Prince William County were the Doeg, an Algonquian-speaking sub-group of the Powhatan tribal confederation.

+17th century

-When John Smith and other English explorers ventured to the upper Potomac River beginning in 1608, they recorded the name of a village the Doeg inhabited as Pemacocack (meaning "plenty of fish" in their language).
-It was located on the west bank of the Potomac River about 30 miles south of present-day Alexandria.
+When John Smith and other English explorers ventured to the upper Potomac River, beginning in 1608, they recorded the name of a village that the Doeg inhabited as Pemacocack (meaning "plenty of fish" in their language).
+It was on the west bank of the Potomac River, about 30 miles south of present-day Alexandria.
 Unable to deal with European diseases and firepower, the Doeg abandoned their villages in the area by 1700.

-Creation and divisions in colonial and early statehood era
+18th century

 As population increased in the area, the General Assembly of the colony of Virginia split Stafford County, Virginia in 1731, and added a section which had previously been part of King George County in order to create Prince William County.
 The county was named for Prince William, Duke of Cumberland, the third son of King George II.
 The area encompassed by the 1731 act creating Prince William County originally included all of what later became the counties of Arlington, Fairfax, Fauquier, and Loudoun; and the independent cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.

 Fairfax County was split from Prince William County in 1742, and first Loudoun (in 1757) and then the incorporated town of Alexandria (in 1779, part of which later became Arlington County) would later be split from Fairfax County.
 Fauquier County was created from western Prince William County in 1759.

-In 1790 Prince William County's population was 58% white; most of the remainder were enslaved African Americans.
+In 1790, Prince William County's population was 58% white; most of the remainder were enslaved African Americans.
 The county had been an area of tobacco plantations, but planters were changing to cultivate mixed crops due to soil exhaustion and changes in the market.
 In the first two decades after the Revolution, the number and percentage of free blacks increased in Virginia as some whites freed their slaves, based on revolutionary ideals.